joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

         }
 ```

 The above loop does two things: first, it adds the surface's position to each of the surface's vertices.
 This is just for convenience, and the position will be subtracted from the surface's vertices at the end of the function.
-Second, it stores in the <strong>v</strong> array the surface's vertices extruded towards infinity in the direction from the light to each vertex.
+Second, it stores in the **v** array the surface's vertices extruded towards infinity in the direction from the light to each vertex.
 Remember that a shadow volume is supposed to enclose every possible point that could be shadowed, so it must start from the surface and end at the furthest distance away that an occluded object could be.
-Of course, multiplying a vertex by <strong>M_INFINITY</strong> (which is defined as 50.0f in the demo) doesn't really extrude it to infinity, but it does extrude it beyond the furthest distance away that an occluded object could be in this demo.
+Of course, multiplying a vertex by **M_INFINITY** (which is defined as 50.0f in the demo) doesn't really extrude it to infinity, but it does extrude it beyond the furthest distance away that an occluded object could be in this demo.
 An improvement over this would be to use an "infinite projection matrix", but we'll use the method above in order to keep things simple.

 One thing to keep in mind is that the order in which we give the vertices to glVertex3fv when drawing polygons matters.
 In the demo, if the vertices are drawn in a counter-clockwise order from the viewer's position, then the polygon is facing the viewer (you'll see why this is important when we perform the stencil operations later on).
 Here's an image to show you what I mean: